Marquise Hill

-Marquise Hill (August 7, 1982 – May 28, 2007) was an American football defensive end for the New England Patriots of the National Football League (NFL).
-He was drafted by the Patriots in the second round of the 2004 NFL Draft.
+Marquise Hill (August 7, 1982 – May 28, 2007) was an American professional football defensive end for the New England Patriots of the National Football League (NFL).
+He was selected by the Patriots in the second round of the 2004 NFL draft.
 He played college football at LSU.

-High school career
+Early life

 Hill attended De La Salle High School in New Orleans, where he was named as an All-American and the best defensive lineman in the nation by many publications.
 He was recruited by LSU.
 He participated in the first-ever U.S. Army All-American Bowl game on December 30, 2000.

 College career

-Hill played college football as a defensive end for the LSU Tigers from 2001-2003 during their national championship season.
+Hill played college football as a defensive end for the LSU Tigers from 2001 to 2003 during their national championship season.

 Professional career

-Hill was drafted by the Patriots in the second round with the 63rd overall pick in the 2004 NFL Draft.
+Hill was selected by the New England Patriots in the second round with the 63rd overall pick in the 2004 NFL draft.
 He played in one game in 2004 and played in eight games in the 2005 season, making three tackles.